+These eight, family-friendly campsites are ideal places to introduce children to the outdoor life.
 Loch Lomond is made for family camping.
 It's the gentler side of Scottish outdoor experiences yet there are plenty of challenges for everyone.
+Besides, you can all sing The Bonnie Bonnie Banks o' Loch Lomond with them to pass the time in the camper van on the way.

-In any season, some of Britain's national parks in Scotland and the North can seem forbidding and "arctic" to leisure campers and younger children The bonny, bonny banks of Loch Lomond and the Trossachs National Park, are in contrast, a kind of wilderness-lite.
+In any season, some of Britain's national parks in Scotland and the North can seem forbidding and "arctic" to leisure campers and younger children.
+Loch Lomond and the Trossachs National Park is, in contrast, a kind of wilderness-lite.

 Overlooked from the eastern side by Ben Lomond (3,200 feet) and hugged on both sides by national forests - Argyll Forest Park on the west side, Queen Elizabeth National Forest on the East, Loch Lomond is the biggest body of freshwater in the UK.
 It's dark, deep blue waters are surrounded dense woodlands and dotted with small islands.